colebaril/Website/content/posts/cookies-and-biscuits/index.en.md

 1. Preheat oven at 325°F.
 2. Mix brown sugar, softened margarine, eggs and vanilla.
-3. Add; oatmeal, flour, baking soda, baking powder,and salt.
+3. Add; oatmeal, flour, baking soda, baking powder and salt.
 4. Mix and roll in balls, press flat with a glass.
 5. Bake for about 7 minutes.
 6. Let cool and put together with dates.